Looking for last minute Elf on the Shelf ideas? You’re in the right place!

 For this last-minute Elf on the Shelf idea, position your elf in a pitcher or tall glass so that he’s leaning out towards a bottle of syrup.

-Stick a straw in the syrup bottle on an incline towards your elf’s mouth.
+Stick a straw in the syrup bottle on an incline toward your elf’s mouth.

 When our kids saw this one, they said this was the “elfiest” thing our elf had done so far!